Jake Reeves: Brentford

+In an FA Cup match versus Chelsea on 17 February 2013, Reeves was left concussed following a collision with opposition defender David Luiz.
+Reeves signed a new two-year deal in April 2013, after making 15 appearances during the 2012–13 season.

 Reeves was made available for loan in October 2013, after managing just one league start during the first four months of the 2013–14 season.
 He instead saw regular action in the Development Squad during the first half of the season, making seven appearances.
 Reeves scored the first senior goal of his career in an FA Cup first round tie against local neighbours Staines Town on 9 November, bagging the second in a 5–0 victory.
 Despite regular substitute appearances and a start under new manager Mark Warburton, Reeves was again made available for loan in February 2014.
 The departure of central midfielder Toumani Diagouraga on loan and injury to Adam Forshaw saw Reeves win his second start under Warburton in a 2–0 win over Tranmere Rovers on 11 March.
 Reeves made sporadic appearances through to the end of the season and celebrated the Bees' automatic promotion to the Championship after a 1–0 win over Preston North End on 18 April.
 In the 2013–14 season, Reeves made 25 appearances and scored his first goal for the club.

 After failing to be named in any Brentford league squad in the opening month of the 2014–15 Championship season, Reeves was made available for loan on 18 August 2014.
 He chose to terminate his contract by mutual consent on 29 August and departed Griffin Park.
 Manager Mark Warburton said Reeves "needs to play week-in, week-out.
 With the level of player we have here, that opportunity is not available at Brentford now".
 Reeves made 47 appearances and scored one goal during his time with the Bees.